 Visit Cornell Career Services for more information.

 Informational interviews are an excellent way to explore career fields or organizations of interest to you.
-For the most part, people enjoy talking about themselves to an enthusiastic listener.
+For the most part, people enjoy talking about themselves to an enthusiastic and curious listener.

-The following questions, taken from the Cornell Career Services Career Guide offer helpful suggestions, but modify your interview to suit your needs.
+The Canvas Module on Networking will help you develop your informational interviewing skills.
+The following questions offer helpful suggestions, but modify your interview to suit your needs.

 Suggested Questions for Informational Interviews